ogradyc01/GoldenCheetah/Upgrade_v3.2_Troubleshooting_Guide.md

 Why does this happen: We have seen cases where deletion of files did not work if the athlete directory was on dropbox, we have seen single files which could not be deleted (without any clear reason).
 There might also be authorization problems, etc. - so various reasons possible.

-What to do: Check if the file exists in the respective sub-directory - if yes, delete the source file manuall
+What to do: Check if the file exists in the respective sub-directory - if yes, delete the source file manually

 ## Activity files fail to convert to GoldenCheetah .JSON

 The Upgrade process uses the same conversion procedure which is used by all other part of GoldenCheetah.
 Still we found cases where a file could not be converted during upgrade - which converted perfectly fine when using the manual "Import from ..." feature of GoldenCheetah.

-What to do: Import the non-converted files manually through "Import from ..." - if this import works fine and the ride/activity get visible in your rides list, just move the file manually to /imports or /downloads sub-directory (to keep the original).
+What to do: Import the non-converted files manually through "Import from ..." - if this import works fine and the ride/activity get visible in your rides list, just MOVE the file manually to /imports or /downloads sub-directory (to keep the original).

 ## Activity files - Invalid Filename for upgrade conversion